How to connect your PC to TV using a wireless connection

 Click Connect to a Wireless display link to reveal the Connect pane.
 Click Disconnect to disconnect your PC from the TV or display.

-On the other hand, you can open the Connect pane by simultaneously pressing Windows logo and P keys, and then click Disconnect to disconnect your laptop from the TV.
+On the other hand, you can open the Connect pane by simultaneously pressing the Windows logo and P keys, and then click Disconnect to disconnect your laptop from the TV.

 Let us know if you have any questions on How to connect your PC to TV using a wireless connection.